ansys/grantami-bomanalytics/doc/source/api/compliance/bom.rst

 BoM compliance
 ==============

-For more information about BoM item types relevant for compliance analysis, refer to the :MI_docs:`BoM item types for Restricted Substances <rs_and_sustainability/bom_items_rs.html>` section of the online documentation.
+For more information about BoM item types relevant for compliance analysis, see :MI_docs:`BoM item types for Restricted Substances <rs_and_sustainability/bom_items_rs.html>` in the Granta MI product documentation.

-Consult :ref:`ref_grantami_bomanalytics_bom_query_restrictions` for some important restrictions on BoM-based queries.
+For some important restrictions on BoM-based queries, see :ref:`ref_grantami_bomanalytics_bom_query_restrictions`.

 Query definition
 ~~~~~~~~~~~~~~~~